AndypSheridan/barbelles/README.md

 - Microsoft Excel to develop the logic for the project.
 - [Optimizilla](https://imagecompressor.com/) to compress background images for the site.
 - Python - Installed packages can be found in the requirements.txt file.
+- [React-Toastify](https://www.npmjs.com/package/react-toastify) to provide the user with feedback relating to various actions performed across the site.
 - [Shutterstock](https://www.shutterstock.com/) to source the background images for the site.
 - [Summernote](https://summernote.org/) to provide a WYSIWYG text editor in the admin area.